djbrieck/brieckspro/content/posts/ownership-quesiton-for-ai/index.md

 ---
-title: "Responses ownership Question for AI"
+title: "Question for AI: Who owns the responses?"
 date: 2025-04-29T21:30:22-07:00
 draft: true
 ---

 ## Introduction

-While I was trying out [Microsoft Copilot](https://copilot.microsoft.com/) I had an interesting idea, since as I was asking questions I could recognize some of the results returned looked very similar to the same results you would expect to see from a normal web search engine's results.
-For code related question I was seeing a lot of the same good old [stack overflow](https://stackoverflow.com/questions) responses cited and referenced in the response.
-And results on Copilot may not always show complete attribution to the sources found for responses that are generated.
+While I was trying out [Microsoft Copilot](https://copilot.microsoft.com/) I had an interesting idea, since as I was asking questions I could recognize some of the programming related results returned looked very similar to the results I would expect to see from a web search engine's.
+For example, coding related question I was seeing many [stack overflow](https://stackoverflow.com/questions) responses cited and referenced in the response.
+And results on Copilot other systems may not show complete attribution to the sources found for responses that are generated.
 So I had the natural question of asking Copilot itself "Who owns the output generated here?".
 The following is the response as provided by Microsoft Copilot.

 ## The question for AI